FREEPHONE 0330 058 1579

 One of the biggest benefits when it comes to equity release in Scotland is that you are able to spend your money in lots of different ways, and there are very few limits on what you can buy with it.

 Some people might choose to spend their money on themselves.
 You might fancy treating yourself to a new car or a once-in-a-lifetime holiday that you have always dreamed of.
-Other people choose to spend the money they receive on something more practical, such as home improvements.

 Home improvements are a great way of increasing the value of your property, and you might even benefit from some home improvements as you grow older.